Mafarricos/KODItorrent/README.md

 #### Does it downloads the whole file?
 Do I need the space?
 Is it ever deleted?
 Yes and yes.
 KODItorrent will pre-allocate the whole file before download.
 So if you want to watch a 4GB video, you'll need the 4GB.
 The file is deleted once you stop watching it.

-#### Where is the file located?
-Can I change it?
-Currently the file is download in the same directory as the torrent2http executable (in resources/bin/<OS>/ in the addon directory).
-You cannot change it yet, but that will be configurable in the near future.

 #### Can I keep the file after playback?
 Yes, just enable this option in the addon settings.